Pumpkin Waffles with Cinnamon Maple Syrup

 Cook the waffles.
 Pour 1/4 cup of batter into the warm waffle iron, spreading with a rubber spatula until at the edges.
 Cook per the manufacturer’s instructions.

 Enjoy!
-Once all the waffles have been cooked, serve warm with the cinnamon syrup.
+Once all the waffles have been cooked, serve warm with the cinnamon syrup and your favorite toppings.
+(It would be excellent with a dollop of honey butter if you eat that!)

 Close up of maple syrup on top of stacked, sliced waffles